EStrugar/systemVerilogCPU/README.md

 # systemVerilogCPU
-program files and testbenches for a CPU to be compiled.
+Program files and testbenches for a CPU to be compiled.
 Auxiliary coding for VGA controller also completed